wangyu-/tinyfecVPN/README.md

 ![image](/images/tinyFecVPN.PNG)

-TinyFecVPN use UDPspeeder as lib.
+TinyFecVPN use same lib as UDPspeeder.
 Supports all FEC features of UDPspeeder.
 It can improve quality of all network traffic(TCP/UDP/ICMP) as a single program.
 TinyFecVPN works at VPN mode,while UDPspeeder works at UDP tunnel mode.

 [简体中文](/doc/README.zh-cn.md)(内容更丰富)